willimsbw/movie-website/README.md

 # Static Movie Webpage

-entertainment_center.py generates a file called fresh_tomatoes.html, which opens a static webpage displaying my favorite movies' poster art and name.
+entertainment_center.py generates a file called fresh_tomatoes.html, which opens a static webpage displaying my favorite movies' poster art and names.
 When a piece of poster art is clicked, it will play the movie's trailer.

 ## Getting Started